dafolkerts/relief_calcs/README.md

 # relief_calcs
-Jupyter Notebooks used for calculations with refrigeration relief valves and discharge piping
+Jupyter Notebooks and Python programs used for calculations with refrigeration relief valves and discharge piping